 The 1984 record

 The inevitable finally occurred, and Mark Donohue’s 1972 race record fell in 1984.
 Rick Mears won the 1984 race at an average speed of 163.612 mph, about 43.88 seconds faster than Donohue.
-The 1984 race was slowed by only five yellows for 39 laps (most of the second half being fairly clean), and with Mears two laps ahead of the field in the closing stages, he cruised over the final 42 laps unchallenged.
+The 1984 race was slowed by only five yellows for 34 laps.
+The race went a notable 48 laps before the first caution, and most of the second half was fairly clean.
+Mears emerged two laps ahead of the field in the closing stages, and he cruised over the final 42 laps unchallenged.

 Race laps by the leaders were in the high 190 mph / low 200 mph range, with Gordon Johncock (204.815 mph) setting the fastest lap of the day.